How to Secure Apache with Let’s Encrypt on Debian

 Implement HSTS

-We’ll also add a Strict-Transport-Security header to enforce secure connections:
+We’ll also add a Strict-Transport-Security header to enforce secure connections for 2 years:

 Configure SSL Protocols and Ciphers